“If you want something said, ask a man. If you want something done, ask a woman.” – Margaret Thatcher

 “I don’t want to speculate on reasons why more women don’t run for office, but I am hopeful that the tide is turning and that one day we will elect our first woman president,” said board member Heather Anderson.
 “Women are doing amazing things throughout the state of Iowa.”

 “When women run for office, they win at the same frequency as men,” noted board member Natasha Newcomb.
 “The challenge is getting women to run.”

 Des Moines is a place where that challenge is being met.
-Good, and lucky, for us as we strive toward the district’s goal of becoming the model for urban education.
+Good, and lucky, for us as we strive toward the district’s objective of becoming the model for urban education.